 Michael B Gaspar, Executive Director

 Michael B. Gaspar was raised and is currently living in the New York City area.
 He graduated from Pace University in Pleasantville, New York with his Bachelor of Arts in Business Administration with a concentration in public accounting and minors in political science and history.
 After graduation Mike went to work in the public accounting field specializing in corporate and partnership taxation at such firms as Arthur Andersen, LLP and Ernst & Young, LLP.
 Currently, Mike is an owner of a construction firm in New York specializing in urban grounds improvements and site development.
 Mike has been attending SRMUN since 1998 where he started as a first time Model UN delegate.
 He has also served on the staff of several other conferences including the National Model UN (NMUN) where he was on staff for six years including being a Chief of Staff in 2009 and as a Director at NMUN-Latin America hosted in Ecuador in 2010.
 In addition, Mike has also assisted in many Model UN conferences for middle school and high school students, including conferences that were held in such places as the United Nations Headquarters and Santo Domingo, Dominican Republic.
 At SRMUN, Mike was a four time director, including committees such as the General Assembly Plenary and World Bank.
 After being in committee, he decided to run for the Board of Directors and became the Secretary of the Board in 2005.
 He then worked as the Executive Director of Finance from 2006 to 2014.
 The Board, in 2015, moved Mike to his current position, Executive Director.
 Mike continues to love the organization which has given him so much.
 He looks forward to bright future at SRMUN including moving back to downtown Atlanta, the growing of SRMUN Charlotte, and continuing the promotion of SRMUN to make it available to all students.
-Outside of Model UN, Mike intends to sit for the Certified Public Accounting exam and return to graduate school to study real estate development and eventually move to The South.
+Outside of Model UN, Mike intends to return to graduate school to study real estate development.

 Dr. Wayne Pfeiler, Executive Director - Information Technology